JonathonMurphy/mbmbam-twitter-bot/README.md

 ## How it Works

-Makes API calls to mbmbam.app/api/search/random to pul random quotes, and then sends them out to Twitter via Twit
+Makes API calls to https://mbmbam.app/api/search/random to pull random quotes, and then sends them out to Twitter via Twit

 ## Setup